Your Clients Are Not Your Business

 Recently I’ve heard several new copywriters express this idea as if it were the truth.

-But as someone who’s been in business for almost 35 years and who has been through periods without clients (sometimes known as feast or famine), I can tell you this makes no sense at all.
+But as someone who’s been in business for over 35 years and who has been through periods without clients (sometimes known as feast or famine), I can tell you this makes no sense at all.